ahmedhesham2000/I-valley-task/README.md

 ## 1. Introduction

-This README document summarizes the completion of the task assigned by [Company Name].
+This README document summarizes the completion of the task assigned by I-Valley.
 The task involved the development of a management application using the BLoC architecture for state management, Dio for making API requests, and MVC (Model-View-Controller) as the architectural pattern.
 This document provides an overview of the project, the requirements fulfilled, and how to set up and use the application.

 ---